 KC is the writer and editor for NYU Gallatin’s communications.
-In her role at Gallatin, she develops communications and communications strategies for the School and writes and edits School publications, including the bi-annual publications Gallatin Today and Parents Update, as well as news items for the School’s home page.
+In her role at Gallatin, she develops communications strategies for the School and writes and edits School publications, including the bi-annual publications Gallatin Today and Parents Update, as well as news items for the School’s home page.
 She is the editor of Web content as well as admissions and alumni pieces, and provides editorial and graphic design oversight of all communications in all departments and units within Gallatin.

 KC came to Gallatin after working in the communications and marketing departments of the American Council of Learned Societies, the CUNY Graduate Center, and Pace University.
-Her editorial experience draws from her time at Barnes & Noble Books and at Simon & Schuster.
+Her editorial experience draws on her time at Barnes & Noble Books and at Simon & Schuster.
 An award-winning poet and the author of The Hasp Tongue (dancing girl press, 2014), KC holds an MFA in Creative Writing from the University of Michigan, Ann Arbor, and is currently at work on her second collection of poems.